pixeloven/pixeloven/packages/pixeloven-react/routing/README.md

 # @pixeloven-react/routing

-> Pixel Oven React router config.
+> Pixel Oven React router config

-See our website [pixeloven](https://github.com/pixeloven/pixeloven) for more information or the [issues](https://github.com/pixeloven/pixeloven) associated with this package.
+See our website [PixelOven](https://www.pixeloven.com/) for more information or our [issues](https://github.com/pixeloven/pixeloven/issues) board to report issues associated with this package.

 ## Install